openshift/windows-machine-config-operator/README.md

 Windows Nodes do not support workloads created via DeploymentConfigs.
 Please use a normal Deployment, or other method to deploy workloads.

+### Cluster-wide proxy
+WMCO does not support adding Windows workloads using a [cluster-wide proxy](https://docs.openshift.com/container-platform/latest/networking/enable-cluster-wide-proxy.html) config for the OpenShift Container Platform.
+WMCO will not be able to automatically route proxy connections for Windows workloads.

 ## Development

 See [HACKING.md](docs/HACKING.md).